 These are all fine tactics, but we’ve found that all of this advice is based on a fundamental strategic flaw: it’s focused on increasing traffic, with the assumption that more organic traffic equals more organic leads.

-But in our experience over the past 6+ years of helping dozens of companies increase organic leads (with data we share below), we’ve found that the number one way to increase organic leads is to identify and rank for keywords with high buying-intent, even if they don’t get a ton of traffic.
+But in our experience over the past 10+ years of helping dozens of companies increase organic leads (with data we share below), we’ve found that the number one way to increase organic leads is to identify and rank for relevant keywords with high buying-intent, even if they don’t get a ton of traffic.
+Our data across 60+ articles shows that bottom of the funnel content converts at 4.78% compared to just 0.19% for top of the funnel content, a roughly 25x difference that matters far more than any increase in traffic volume.

 As we’ll share below, the difference in buying intent between different SEO search terms affects organic leads way more than traffic differences.
 We also cover several other common approaches, their flaws, and what we’ve found works better for maximizing organic lead generation.